pulp-network/pnlp/README.md

 ## To run the smart contracts against a local testnet

 - Run `ganache-cli` in a new terminal.
+- Run `truffle build` and `truffle migrate`.
+- Copy the contract address into `blockchain.service.ts`

+## To run on the public testnet

+- Keep code as is.
+The address of the public contract is `0x88D632D0266CE47608FAE77ff4D37344FE562f12`.

 ## To run the frontend